wonma/100-days-of-code/log.md

 ### Day 84: January 18, Wednesday

 **Today's Progress**

 - Did some exercises of Basic JavaScript module on FCC(FreeCodeCamp)

 **Thoughts**
 I can do it.

+---

+### Day 85: January 19, Thursday

+**Today's Progress**

+- Basic JavaScript module on FCC(FreeCodeCamp)
+  - Understanding the cases to use bracket notation for accessing a property of an object.
+  - Understanding the key-value format of object makes it a great option for data lookup (if the properties are within a restricted range).

+**Thoughts**
+I'm thankful to be able to learn and prepare to work as a web developer.

 <!--